kayzhang/blog/content/about.md

 My name is Kai Zhang.
 You can know more about me on the [homepage](/).
 You can also contact me at [kaiwhu@gmail.com](mailto:kaiwhu@gmail.com).

 You can find me on [GitHub](https://github.com/kayzhang/).
 Subscribe to the RSS feed of [blog posts](../index.xml) or [all comments](https://yihui.disqus.com/latest.rss) to stay tuned.
 I used to provide a [guestbook](../guestbook/) page for people to leave me messages, but now I think it makes more sense just to leave comments on this page.
-I don't like formality, so it is not necessary to call me "Dr Xie" when you email me or introduce me to your friends.
-I'm a software engineer, so please don't call me professor.

 This site is created with [Hugo](https://gohugo.io) and the theme is [hugo-ivy](https://github.com/yihui/hugo-ivy), a Hugo theme desiged by [Yihui](https://github.com/yihui), the author of [*blogdown*](https://github.com/rstudio/blogdown).
 The Markdown source files are [hosted on Github](https://github.com/kayzhang/blog).
 When you read the blog posts, you can navigate to the previous post by the left-arrow key or next post by right-arrow.
 Please hit "Edit this page" in the menu if you find any mistakes on the page to propose a correction through Github.